HaoyuGong/android_kms_vlmcsd/README.md

-# android_kms_vlmcsd
+# kms_vlmcsd
-Build the kms services on android using vlmcsd.
+Build the kms services on android and Linux using vlmcsd.